-- Wrote a comment on state constitutional law that was published in the Rutgers Law Journal
+- Comment on state constitutional law published in the Rutgers Law Journal